-A key aspect of the equivalence principle is the prediction that all objects, whose size is extremely small compared to the radius of curvature of spacetime and on which no non-gravitational forces act, should move on geodesics.
-This means, in particular, that their trajectories through spacetime should be independent of their chemical composition.
-This is called the weak equivalence principle or the universality of free fall.
+A key aspect of the equivalence principle is the prediction that any object, whose size is extremely small compared to the radius of curvature of spacetime and on which no nongravitational forces act, should move on a geodesic.
+This means, in particular, that its trajectory through spacetime should be independent of its chemical composition.
+This is called the weak equivalence principle, or the universality of free fall.

 Efforts to test the universality of free fall date back to Galileo's (perhaps apocryphal) experiment of dropping objects from the leaning tower of Pisa.
-Over the past century, a sequence of ever-improving experiments led by Roland von Eötvös (1920), Robert Dicke (1964), Vladimir Braginsky (1972), and Eric Adelberger (2008) have led to an accuracy $\Delta a/a < 2 \times 10^{-13}$ for the difference of gravitational acceleration toward the Sun for earth-bound bodies with very different chemical composition (Schlamminger et. al. 2008).
-A proposed space experiment called STEP has the prospect to increase this accuracy to the phenomenal level of $\Delta a/a \lesssim 1 \times 10^{-18}$.
+Over the past century, a sequence of ever-improving experiments led by Roland von Eötvös (~ 1920), Robert Dicke (~ 1964), Vladimir Braginsky (~ 1972), and Eric Adelberger (~ 2008) have led to an accuracy $\Delta a/a < 2 \times 10^{-13}$ for the difference of gravitational acceleration toward the sun for earth-bound bodies with very different chemical composition (Schlamminger et. al. 2008).

+A proposed space experiment called STEP has the prospect to increase this accuracy to the phenomenal level of $\Delta a/a \lesssim 1 \times 10^{-18}$ .

 General relativity predicts that bodies with significant self gravity (even black holes) should also fall, in a nearly homogeneous external gravitational field, with the same acceleration as a body with negligible self gravity.
-This prediction has been tested by comparing the gravitational accelerations of the Earth and Moon toward the Sun.
-Their fractional difference of acceleration [as determined by tracking the relative motions of the Moon and Earth using laser beams fired from Earth, reflected off mirrors that astronauts and cosmonauts have placed on the moon, and received back at earth] has been measured to be $\Delta a/a \lesssim 1 \times 10^{-13}$.
-Since the Earth and Moon have (gravitational potential energy)/(restmass energy) $\simeq -5 \times 10^{-10}$ and $\simeq -2 \times 10^{-10}$ respectively, this verifies that gravitational energy falls with the same acceleration as other forms of energy to within about 4 parts in 10,000.
+This prediction has been tested by comparing the gravitational accelerations of the earth and moon toward the sun.
+Their fractional difference of acceleration [as determined by tracking the relative motions of the moon and earth using laser beams fired from earth, reflected off mirrors that astronauts and cosmonauts have placed on the moon, and received back at earth] has been measured to be $\Delta a/a \leq 1 \times 10^{-13}$ .
+Since the earth and moon have (gravitational potential energy)/(rest-mass energy) $\simeq -4 \times 10^{-10}$ and $\simeq -2 \times 10^{-11}$ respectively, this verifies that gravitational energy falls with the same acceleration as other forms of energy to within about 2.5 parts in 10,000.
 For references and for discussions of a variety of other tests of the Equivalence Principle, see Merkowitz (2010) and Will (1993b, 2005).

-From the equivalence principle, one can deduce that, for an emitter and absorber at rest in a Newtonian gravitational field Φ , light (or other electromagnetic waves) must be gravitationally redshifted by an amount $\Delta\lambda/\lambda = \Delta\Phi$, where $\Delta\Phi$ is the difference in Newtonian potential between the locations of the emitter and receiver.
+From the equivalence principle, one can deduce that, for an emitter and absorber at rest in a Newtonian gravitational field $\Phi$ , light (or other electromagnetic waves) must be gravitationally redshifted by an amount $\Delta\lambda/\lambda = \Delta\Phi$ , where $\Delta\Phi$ is the difference in Newtonian potential between the locations of the emitter and receiver.
 (See Ex.
-26.4 for a general relativistic derivation when the field is that of a nonspinning, spherical central body with the emitter on the body's surface and the receiver far from the body.)
+26.4 for a general relativistic derivation when the field is that of a nonspinning, spherical central body with the emitter on the body's surface and the receiver far from the body; see Ex.
+24.16 for a derivation when the emitter and receiver are on the floor and celing of an earth-bound laboratory.)
 Relativistic effects will produce a correction to this shift with magnitude $\sim (\Delta\Phi)^2$ [cf. Eq.
-(26.18)], but for experiments performed in the solar system, the currently available precision is too poor to see this correction; so such experiments test the equivalence principle and not the details of general relativity.
+(26.18)], but for experiments performed in the solar system, the currently available precision is too poor to see this correction, so such experiments test the equivalence principle and not the details of general relativity.